jongio/aks-store-demo/README.md

 1. Open in Codespaces.
 Make sure you are on `jong2` branch.
 1. Run `azd auth login`
 1. AZ Login
    1. AZ login from within Codespaces on Web (due to this issue: https://github.com/Azure/azure-cli/issues/20315)
       - Run `az login --scope https://graph.microsoft.com/.default`
       - Login.
 It will fail.
 Copy the "localhost" URL from the failed redirect.
       - In Codespaces, open a new terminal.
       - Run `curl {the url you copied earlier}`
       - Close that terminal.
       - Go back to other terminal where you ran `az login`
       - It should show you your subscriptions.
    1. AZ login from within Codespaces in VS Code
       - Run `az login --scope https://graph.microsoft.com/.default --use-device-code`
 1. Run `az account set -n {sub}` to set right subscription.
 1. Run `azd up` to provision only the Azure AI service.
 Choose "east us 2" region.
 1. Run `docker compose up` to run in Codespaces
 1. Open http://localhost:8081/products.
 Enter keywords.
 Hit "Ask OpenAI" Button.

 ### Provision all resources to Azure

-1. Run `azd env set AI_ONLY false`
+1. Run `azd env set WORKSPACE azure`
 1. Run `azd up`.
 This will provision all Azure resources (AKS, Service Bus, etc)
 1. Open store-admin IP, which will be outputted to the terminal.
 Enter keywords.
 Hit "Ask OpenAI" Button.